syncfusion-content/xamarin-docs/Xamarin/SfCheckBox/Getting-Started.md

 This section explains the steps required to configure the `SfCheckBox` control in a real-time scenario and provides a walk-through on some of the customization features available in `SfCheckBox` control.

 ## Add SfCheckBox reference
 Syncfusion Xamarin components are available in [nuget.org](https://www.nuget.org/).
-To add maskededit to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons)", and then install it.
+To add checkBox to your project, open the NuGet package manager in Visual Studio, and search for "[syncfusion.xamarin.buttons](https://www.nuget.org/packages/Syncfusion.Xamarin.Buttons)", and then install it.

 ![](Images/nuget.png)